My Cart

 We naturally crave crunchy foods.
 Our ancestors chewed on hard-bodied insects, and who will pick the soggy counterpart of a crisp carrot when the latter is available?
 To us, crunchiness indicates freshness, which in turn means nourishment.

 But supermarket shelves are full of crunchy snacks that can ruin your diet.
 The most popular potato chips, for example, provide only unhealthy fats and simple carbohydrates.
 To get your crunchy fix while staying healthy, chew instead on chickpeas and nuts like pecans, cashews, and almonds.
-Add some extra flavor to your nuts with our Northern Valley Spice Co.
-Spring Break Seasoning.
 Try any of these options for a good crunch: avocado chips, eggplant chips, sweet potato chips, baked apple chips or fauxtato chips (they're made with radishes).
 You can also try vegan pops and grain-free chips that are nutritious and low in sodium.

 Worth Your Salt